avichazen/api-doc-example-obw/README.md

 To make an order, the customer needs to insert their full name, email address, and mobile phone number.

-This information will be used to send the order status to the customer and the final bill.
+This information will be used to send the order status and the final bill to the customer.

 Customers can choose whether they wish to receive promotional content.